Travel Technology Platform Selection Guide

 Q2.
 What components make up a travel technology platform?

-Buy makes sense for most travel companies due to travel-tech complexity, established platforms have deep capability investment, faster time-to-market, lower initial investment.
-Build makes sense for established companies with substantial volume justifying custom investment and specific differentiation requirements not served by available platforms.
+Buying makes sense for most travel companies due to travel-tech complexity; established platforms have deep capability investment, faster time-to-market, and lower initial investment.
+Build makes sense for established companies with substantial volume, justifying custom investment and specific differentiation requirements not served by available platforms.

 Q4.
 What's the cost of travel technology platforms?